gustaveroussy/sopa/CONTRIBUTING.md

 - Document your functions and type your function inputs/outputs.
 - Try as much as possible to follow the same coding style as the rest of the repository.

-## Pull Requests
+## Pull Requests guidelines

 To add some new code to **sopa**, you should:

+### Branch setup
 1. Fork the repository
 2. Install `sopa` in editable mode with the 'dev' extra (see above)
 3. Create your personal branch from `main`

+### Code implementation and quality testing
 4. Implement your changes
+5. If you need to add documentation, add it under the `docs` directory.
+You can deploy it locally via `uv run poe docs`
-5. Run tests via `uv run poe test_short`.
-Afterwards, you can open the test coverage report with `open htmlcov/index.html`.
+6. Run tests via `uv run poe test_short`.
+You can open the test coverage report with `open htmlcov/index.html`.
 For the full tests, use `uv run poe test` (but it may take minutes).
+7. If you fixed an issue or made an important change, mention it in the `CHANGELOG.md` file with your GitHub username.
-6. Run `pre-commit run --all-files` to ensure minimal code quality.
+8. Run `pre-commit run --all-files` to ensure minimal code quality.

+### Create the PR
-7. Commit and push changes
+9. Commit and push changes to your personal branch
-8. Create a pull request on the `main` branch.
-Add explanations about your developed features, and wait for discussion and validation of your pull request
+10. Create a pull request on the `main` branch of the `sopa` repository.
+Add explanations about your developed features, and wait for discussion and validation of your pull request.